 How can I be referred to the telephone befriending scheme?

-If you would like more information or to be referred to the befriending service, please call your nearest Co-ordinator using the details below.
+If you would like more information or to be referred to the befriending service, please call one of our Co-ordinators using the details below.

 Other Befriending Schemes